 A convenience method to insert a pre-superscript before the position referenced by column index.
-If colIndex is 0, the new pre-superscript is appended as the last pre-superscript of the mmultiscripts element; if collndex is 1, a new pre-superscript is prepended at the far left.
+If colIndex is 0, the new pre-superscript is appended as the last pre-superscript of the mmultiscripts element; if colIndex is 1, a new pre-superscript is prepended at the far left.
 Note that inserting a new pre-superscript will cause the insertion of an empty pre-subscript in the same column.

-unsigned long colIndex Column index of pre-superscript (where 1 represents the leftmost prescript column).
+unsigned long collindex Column index of pre-superscript (where 1 represents the leftmost presuperscript.

-MathMLElement newScript A MathMLElement representing the element to be inserted as a pre-superscript.
+MathMLElement newScript A MathMLElement representing the element to be inserted as a prethe DOM.

-MathMLElement The MathMLElement child of this element that represents the new pre-superscript in the DOM.
+MathMLElement The MathMLElement child of this element that represents the new pre-superscript in setPreSuperScriptAt unsigned long colIndex Column index of pre-superscript (where 1 represents the leftmost pre-